rage/programming-23/data/part-9/2-objects-as-attributes.md

         self.grade = grade
 ```

-Here is an example with some completed courses added to a list:
+Here is an example of a main function which adds some completed courses to a list:

 ```python
 from completedcourse import CompletedCourse